 Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited.
-With our recent sale of common stock in an initial public offering which was completed in December 2013, we believe that we triggered an "ownership change" limitation and our net operating losses and tax credit carryforwards may be limited as a result.
-The limitation could result in the expiration of certain of our tax credits and limited the amount of our net operating losses, which could potentially result in increased future tax liability to us.
+Upon analysis, we believe that we triggered "ownership change" and our net operating loss and tax credit carryforwards have been limited as a result.
+The limitation of our tax credits and our net operating loss carryforwards could potentially result in increased future tax liability to us.